what is an assertion?

-I can use assertions when making a program to make sure something is True before it continues.
-I can also use them to test how the program behaves, for example when it is given inputs.
+I also use them to test how the program behaves, for example when it is given inputs.

 Assertions can help catch things that break passing tests when I add new lines of code.
 They also help me answer 2 questions